irthomas/nomad_obs/README.md

 6. Manually define solar and Phobos/Deimos calibrations.
 7. When ready, send COP rows and joint NIR-SO file to Bojan and Claudio.

 Detailed information about each step can be found below.
+See the header of `_04_06_run_planning.py` for the latest info.

 Orbit type definitions can be found on the website: https://nomad.aeronomie.be/index.php/observations/observation-planning-orbit-rules

-**All emails must be sent to `nomad.iops@aeronomie.be`**
+**All emails must be sent to the nomad-ops address (lists.aeronomie.be)**

 ### Set up paths

-To run on crunch7, all the paths are already pointing to the default locations on the servers.
+To run on adaX, all the paths are already pointing to the default locations on the servers.
 If running on Windows, or if you are on Linux and prefer to run the planning in a directory other than the default, modify `nomad_obs/config/paths.py` as required.
 There are five paths to be specified:

 Variable name | Description